rizkitjg/SimpleAugmentedReality/README.md

 # SimpleAugmentedReality

-Watch this explanation in Bahasa: https://youtu.be/JGISrTzfYYM
+Watch this explanation in Bahasa and see the result: https://youtu.be/JGISrTzfYYM